veritone/veritone-sdk/packages/veritone-json-schemas/README.md

 `if-then-else` specifications.
 See
 https://json-schema.org/draft-07/draft-handrews-json-schema-validation-01

-Determine the type of contract: capability, object, or series
+Determine the type of contract: capability or object

 ### Capability contract